Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Wipe_Drives.md

 ## Wipe Disks: Utility Storage Node

-1. Stop running OSDs on the node being wiped
+1. Make sure the OSDs (if any) are not running.

     ```bash
-    systemctl stop ceph-osd.target
+    podman ps
     ```

-2. Make sure the OSDs (if any) are not running after running the first command.
+    Examine the output.
+There should be no running `ceph-osd` processes or containers.

+2. Remove the Volume Groups.

     ```bash
     ls -1 /dev/sd* /dev/disk/by-label/*